stockphrase/no-silo/content/resources/open-handbook/chapter-1.md

 arrows to connect parts of the essay that seem related to me in some way.

-In addition to flagging and `summarizing` a text's key ideas and `arguments`, I also ask questions in the margins or note places where I become confused.
+In addition to flagging and `summarizing` a text's key ideas, claims, and `arguments`, I also ask questions in the margins or note places where I become confused.
 This is helpful later, on my second reading, since I can pay more careful attention to the passages that gave me trouble.
 I